ballerina-platform/ballerina-dev-website/case-studies/raapid-ai.md

 ## Benefits

-This case study demonstrates how Ballerina can be effectively used for complex data integration tasks in the healthcare sector.
-The benefits include the following.
+The benefits of how Ballerina can be effectively used for complex data integration tasks in the healthcare sector include the following.

 - **Efficient data synchronization:** Ballerina enables efficient data synchronization between different systems, ensuring data consistency across platforms.